-Waterfall basically is a sequential model where software development is segregated into a sequence of pre -defined phases – including feasibility, planning, design, build, test, production, and support.
-On the other hand, Agile development methodology follows a linear sequential approach while providing flexibility for changing project requirements, as they occur.
+The Waterfall method is a sequential development process where the entire development lifecycle is set apart in pre-defined phases; for example – analysis, planning, design, build, test, production, and support.
+On the other hand, Agile development methodology follows a linear sequential path and can adapt to changing project requirements, as they occur.

-Here are the top 10 differences between Agile and Waterfall Methodology:
+Here are the top 10 differences between Agile and Waterfall methodologies:

 Do you have an amazing app idea or a custom software requirement, but are struggling to get the right team of developers on board?

-The first and the foremost step that you should take is start searching for a software development company which can understand your requirements clearly, and deliver you the perfect software by transforming your ideas into a technical reality.
-However, there are many companies which claim that they are best in their niche, so it’s hard to simply trust all of those without carrying out a deep delved research.
+The first and foremost step that you should take is to start searching for a software development company that can understand your requirements clearly and deliver you the perfect software by transforming your ideas into a technical reality.
+However, many companies claim that they are best in their niche, so it’s hard to simply trust all of those without carrying out a deep delved research.

-You need to perform a thorough research to find out the best company which can deliver the desired software within the stipulated time frame.
-This post presents the top 6 qualities which you must look for in a custom offshore software development firm before handing over your software development project to them.
+You need to perform thorough research to find out the best company that can deliver the desired software within the stipulated time frame.
+This post presents the top 6 qualities to look for in a custom offshore software development firm before handing over your software development project to them.

 What is the right way to start an outsourcing relationship, if you were to outsource software development?
 Do you know?
 At Flatworld Solutions we have been providing expert software solutions over the last 14 years.
 Over the years, we have chartered out our own approach towards getting the outsourcing relationship onto the right start.
 How important is communication?
 Should a joint workshop be conducted before the onset of the project?
 Should there be an onsite team?
 Read on to find out more about how to start a successful outsourcing venture.